jackmiller2708/task-manager/README.md

 3. @presentation - The presentation
     - Contains the UI logic of the project: components, stores, UI constants, ...

-Then are composed into a complete application in the `app` folder.
+Each layer is dependent on the previous layer, respectively.
+Then are used to compose a complete application in the `app` folder.

 ## Setup